th3-z/kf2-magicked-admin/CONTRIBUTING.md

 The binaries on the release page are not useful to contributors, they are out of date.
 Tasks, in order of increasing complexity.

-- Bug reports are desperately needed right now.
-There are no plans to add features until master is stable again.
+- Bug reports are needed right now.
+There are no plans to add new features until master is stable.
-    * Testing on Windows is needed, let me know if you can build and  or run this on Windows.
+    * You will need a Killing Floor 2 server for testing.
     * Testing on multiple servers.
-This tools can manage multiple servers at once, I only have one, I have no idea if this still works.
+This tools can manage multiple servers at once, I only have one.
-    * The `README.md` file has a 'Usage' section, these features need extensive testing.
     * Please don't send me bug reports for the releases (0.0.7).
 These are out of date.
 - Linting.
 I have added a make target that runs a linter, `make lint`.
 Running this will give you a huge list (200+) of minor code style errors.
 I want this to return no issues.
 - Debugging.
 Check the bugs in `ISSUES.md`, see if you can replicate them, and fix them.
 Send me patches via email.
-Master has been sparsely tested, so it shouldn't be difficult to find more issues.
-If you find an issue you can't correct, please add it to the `ISSUES.md` and send me a patch with the details.
+If you find an issue you can't correct, please add it to the `ISSUES.md` and send me a patch.
 - Feature additions.
 I'm not focussing on new features right now, but if you can't help yourself, see `ISSUES.md`.